-Each person subject to this Ordinance who is a significant industrial user subject to categorical pretreatment standards shall provide and maintain, at no cost to the District, adequate regulated waste-stream flow measurement devices to determine compliance with federal categorical pretreatment standards, including, where applicable, to determine compliance with the Combined Wwaste \stream Fformula, which devices shall be accessible to the District at the time of conducting an inspection of the industrial facility and/or pretreatment device.
-Alternatives to direct metering shall be acceptable where application of the Ccombined Wwaste stream Fformula is necessary or where the categorical pretreatment standards are based on production.
+Each person subject to this Ordinance who is a significant industrial user subject to categorical pretreatment standards shall provide and maintain, at no cost to the District, adequate regulated wastestream flow measurement devices to determine compliance with federal categorical pretreatment standards, including, where applicable, to determine compliance with the Combined Wastestream Formula, which devices shall be accessible to the District at the time of conducting an inspection of the industrial facility and/or pretreatment device.
+Alternatives to direct metering shall be acceptable where application of the Combined Wastestream Formula is necessary or where the categorical pretreatment standards are based on production.
 The means by which such metering or alternative means shall be accomplished shall be submitted in writing in advance by the person to the District for approval.